-John Phillips | November 5, 2012
+John Phillips | updated November 22, 2017

-Dr. Bob Sheppard of Tuscaloosa, Alabama, with the help of the hunters and the staff at Bent Creek Lodge (http://bentcreeklodge.com/) in Jachin, Ala., gives us some dramatic new information that will change many of our beliefs about when deer move.
+Dr. Bob Sheppard of Tuscaloosa, Alabama, with the help of the hunters and the staff at Bent Creek Lodge in Jachin, Alabama, gives us some dramatic new information that will change many of our beliefs about when deer move.

-“Our research from hunters on deer sightings and deer harvest over a 20-year period with hunters hunting mornings and afternoons was merged with the National Weather Service data on weather conditions for each day these hunters hunted.
+“Our research from hunters on deer sightings and deer harvest over a 20-year period, with hunters hunting mornings and afternoons, was merged with the National Weather Service data on weather conditions for each day these hunters hunted.
 Once we had the data, we then began to look at the weather conditions that caused deer to move, be seen and be harvested.

-"The amount of cloud cover or the lack of cloud cover is the second most-important factor impacting deer movement.
+"The amount of cloud cover or the lack of cloud cover is the second most important factor impacting deer movement.
 Rainy weather isn’t good.
 Cloudy skies are somewhat better for spotting deer movement.
 A clear sky is the best day to hunt, with bright, clear, cold days the most productive.

 "The third factor impacting deer movement has surprised all of us associated with the study.
 Wind velocity plays a major role in whether deer move or don’t move.
 I expected to see a bell-shaped curve relationship with wind speed.
 I thought a calm day with no wind wouldn’t be good for causing deer movement.
-I assumed really-strong winds with possible wind speeds of 30 to 40 mph wouldn’t be good days to hunt.
+I assumed really strong winds with possible wind speeds of 30 to 40 mph wouldn’t be good days to hunt.
 I initially thought that wind speeds of 12 to 15 miles per hour would be the best days to hunt.
 But in our statistics, we’ve seen a linear relationship.
 In other words, the harder and the faster the wind blows, the more deer sightings and deer kills we recorded during that 20 years.”

 The Ideal Day for Hunting Deer Based on Dr. Sheppard’s Hunter Study: